Most companies and law firms are posting the wrong content on their LinkedIn company pages and that’s why their engagement is so poor.

 It’s the content where you focus on the good things that you’re doing for the community at large as well as shining a spotlight on your employees.

-Your clients care much more about you being a good corporate citizen then how many Super Lawyers you had this year or your Chambers rankings.
+Your clients care much more about you being a good corporate citizen then how many Super Lawyers you had this year.

-What separates the good LinkedIn company pages from the great ones is in how you craft your posts.
-Be humble and always provide value.
+You can promote your wins, but what separates the good LinkedIn company pages from the great ones is in how you craft those posts.
+That means be humble (omit overly boastful language) and make your posts about the client or the lawyer and the team and their contributions.
+And always provide value.

 Weave those into your social media calendar and watch your engagement rise!

-This has been one of the major keys for success that I’ve used in building my clients’ brands on social media.
+This has been one of the major keys for success that I’ve used in building my clients brands on social media.
+The possibilities are endless if you get creative.
+The bottom line is to let your content work harder and smarter for you.